-Whatever your research computing needs, Wharton Computing’s Research and Innovation team is dedicated to helping you get the job done.
+Whatever your research computing needs, Wharton Computing’s Research and Analytics team is dedicated to helping you get the job done.

 High Performance Computing

-The Wharton School HPC Cluster is a 32-node, 512-core Linux cluster environment designed to support the school’s academic research mission.
-It is managed collaboratively by Wharton Computing’s Research and Innovation and Core Services teams.
+The Wharton School HPC Cluster is a flexible, cloud-based Linux cluster environment designed to support the school’s academic research mission.
+It is managed collaboratively by Wharton Computing’s Research and Analytics and Core Services teams.

 Don’t have a Wharton HPC account?
 Apply HERE!